DFIR-DETR: Frequency-Domain Iterative Refinement and Dynamic Feature Aggregation for Small Object Detection: Experiments

 \subsection{Experimental Setup}

-All experiments were conducted on a workstation equipped with an NVIDIA GeForce RTX 3090 GPU with 24GB memory.
-The proposed DFIR-DETR model was implemented using PyTorch 2.2.2 and TorchVision 0.17.2 frameworks.
-The model architecture was configured based on RT-DETR-R18 as specified in the ultralytics configuration file.
-The training process employed the AdamW optimizer with an initial learning rate of $1 \times 10^{-4}$ and a weight decay of $5 \times 10^{-4}$.
-We trained the model for 300 epochs with a batch size of 4.
-Due to memory constraints and system stability considerations, we set the number of workers to 4 for data loading.
-The input images were resized to $640 \times 640$ pixels.
-All experiments were conducted using mixed-precision training to accelerate the training process and reduce memory consumption.
-During training, the average GPU memory consumption was approximately 11GB, and the complete training process required an average of 7 hours per dataset.
-These resource requirements demonstrate that our architectural enhancements maintain practical feasibility for deployment in standard research environments.
+All experiments were conducted on an NVIDIA GeForce RTX~3090 GPU.
+DFIR-DETR was implemented in PyTorch~2.2.2 / TorchVision~0.17.2, configured based on RT-DETR-R18.
+Training used AdamW with learning rate $1\times10^{-4}$ and weight decay $5\times10^{-4}$, for 300 epochs with batch size 4, input resolution $640\times640$, and mixed-precision training.
+Average GPU memory consumption was 11 GB and training required 7 hours per dataset.